nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ---

-### UC10: Clear a category
+### UC10: Clear everything

-System performs bulk delete on the category specified (Deadlines, events, tasks).
+System performs bulk delete on the data (Deadlines, events, tasks).
 ##### Main Success Scenario

-1. User requests to clear a category.
+1. User requests to clear Mastermind

 2. System proceed to perform bulk action described in UC6 for the specified category.